 Be able to explore different career options in caring for children, including:

-- The skills and qualities required to work with children.
+- The skills and qualities needed to work with children.

 - Explore how your own skills and qualities can be transferred to working with children.